catalyst-eval/knowledge-base/templates/transcript-analysis.md

 ## Recommendations for Framework Additions or Modifications

 This section will be automatically extracted into a separate file in the `framework-mods` directory.
-These recommendations are used to suggest additions to the tag glossary and conceptual framework.
+Claude should create this section after analyzing the transcript, comparing against existing tags in the tag glossary, and identifying gaps in the conceptual framework.

+When creating recommendations, Claude should:
+1. Check if similar tags or concepts already exist in the tag glossary
+2. Consider how new recommendations fit within the existing hierarchical structure
+3. Provide clear definitions and justifications for new tags or categories
+4. After presenting recommendations, explicitly ask the user which changes they'd like to implement

 ### Expand the "[CATEGORY]" Category